maninserg/youtube_downloader/README.md

     (.venv) $ `python youtube_playlist_downloader.py "<url of playlist>"`

 2. For the download of videos from "url_youtube.txt" copy urls to this file.
-One url have to be in one row without empty rows between urls and than to use following command
+One url have to be in one row without empty rows between urls and than to use following command:

     (.venv) $ `python youtube_from_file_downloader.py`